What is Human Trafficking?

-- Are they doing the work and being paid what was promised?
+- Are they doing work and being paid what was promised?

 - Are they being forced or pressured to work?

-- Do they have access to their papers/travel documents/identification?
+- Do they have access to their papers, travel documents, or identification?

 - Are they or their loved ones being threatened?

-- Are they free to go where they please?
+- Are they free to go when and where they please?

 While the two terms are often used interchangeably, it is important to distinguish between human trafficking and human smuggling.
 The major difference involves matters of exploitation.

-HUMAN SMUGGLING involves the organized transport of persons across an international border, usually in exchange for a sum of money, and sometimes involving dangerous conditions.
+HUMAN SMUGGLING involves the organized transport of persons across an international border, usually in exchange for a sum of money.
 The relationship between the smuggler and the person being smuggled is a voluntary business transaction which ends when the client reaches the intended destination.
-In this case, the financial component of a human smuggling transaction is a one-time fee paid to the smuggler before arrival or installment payments after arrival.
+In this case, the financial component of a human smuggling transaction is a one-time fee paid to the smuggler before arrival or instalment payments after arrival.

-However, smuggling turns into a situation of HUMAN TRAFFICKING if there is exploitation of people through force, coercion, threat, fraud or deception including acts generally defined as human rights abuses.
+Smuggling becomes HUMAN TRAFFICKING if it involves the exploitation of people through force, coercion, threat, fraud, or deception.
 The relationship between trafficker and victim does not end upon arrival at destination, and the trafficked person may be subjected to debt bondage, forced labor or sexual exploitation.